Oil and Gas Terms Beginning with “G” — Page 3

 What Is Geomechanics in Oil and Gas?
 Geomechanics is the application of rock mechanics and continuum mechanics principles to the behaviour of rock formations under subsurface stress conditions — encompassing wellbore… Read more →

-A device used in surface seismicacquisition, both onshore and on the seabed offshore, that detects ground velocity produced by seismic waves and transforms the motion into electrical impulses.
-Geophones detect motion in… Read more →
+A geophone is a transducer used in surface seismic acquisition (both onshore and on the seabed offshore in ocean bottom seismic surveys) that detects the velocity of ground particle motion produced by seismic waves and… Read more →

 The distance between geophones or the centers of groups of geophones.
 Read more →